Women's World Cup Power Rankings Before Opening Games

 23. Cameroon

-Cameroon's run-up to the finals has been difficult to judge as they've largely played the academies of club sides, but they did lose without scoring in games against fellow World Cup-bound outfits Spain and China.
+Cameroon's run-up to the finals has been difficult to judge, as they've largely played the academies of club sides, but they did lose without scoring in games against fellow World Cup-bound outfits Spain and China.

 22. Argentina

-It's been 12 years since Argentina played at a Women's World Cup and being placed in a difficult Group D (with England, Scotland and Japan) won't give them much encouragement based on recent form.
+It's been 12 years since Argentina played at a Women's World Cup, and being placed in a difficult Group D (with England, Scotland and Japan) won't give them much encouragement based on recent form.

 They have largely played university sides in the USA but lost all three of their Cup of Nations games in March against South Korea, New Zealand and Australia.